Master of Arts in Theology

 - be able to communicate their research within a professional context appropriate to their ecclesial role.

-- respond to teachings of Jesus Christ in the context of their personal journey of faith.
+- respond to the teachings of Jesus Christ in the context of their personal journey of faith.

 - respond to the example of Jesus Christ in the context of professional service.